charite-uwatwembi/Codewars_Katas/README.md

-I Have been working on some several javascript codewars (both katas.!😊
+I Have been working on some several javascript codewars (both simple & katas.!😊